Jennifer Lopez Flaunts Hard Body In Skimpy Outfit On Instagram

 On Thursday, JLo posted a photograph of herself flaunting her fabulous figure.
 The Hustlers star is seen sporting a pair of skin-tight blue ombre leggings in the picture.

-The form fitting pants hugged Lopez’s curves and showcased her famous booty.
+The form-fitting pants hugged Lopez’s curves and showcased her famous booty.
 Jen added a dark blue sports bra to the outfit, which put her ample cleavage on full display.

-However, it was Jennifer’s rock hard, six pack abs that steal the show in the sexy snapshot, along with her muscular and toned arms.
+However, it was Jennifer’s rock hard, six-pack abs that steal the show in the sexy snapshot, along with her muscular and toned arms.
 In the picture, JLo poses as she wraps her arm around a pole and leans back to flaunt the results of all of her trips to the gym.

 Jen has her long, caramel-colored hair worn in loose waves that fall down her back, and covers the top of her mane with a light purple beanie.

-Lopez rocks a full face of makeup for the photograph, which includes darkened eyebrows and dramatic lashes.
+The actress rocks a full face of makeup for the photograph, which includes darkened eyebrows and dramatic lashes.
 Jennifer dons a bronzed glow all over her body, and used highlighter to her face to add to the shimmer.

 JLo finishes off her look with pink blush on her cheeks and a light pink color on her lips.